Writing Placement Exam FAQ

 Yes, unless you have already fulfilled the College Writing requirement through transfer credit or AP scores and meet the exemption requirements.

 No. If you have sent your transcripts or scores to UMass Amherst, you do not need to do anything else to fulfill the College Writing requirement.
 Please note that you may still receive reminders about the exam from the Writing Program, and OWL will still list the Writing Placement Exam as required for you.
-You do not need to take the Writing Placement Exam or College Writing.
+You do not need to take the Writing Placement Exam or College Writing, and you can the Writing Placement Exam information in OWL.

 I recently took the AP English Language and Composition Exam, and I am waiting for my results.
 Should I take the Writing Placement Exam?

 You are strongly encouraged to take the Writing Placement Exam, especially if you are coming to New Students Orientation before AP scores are released.
-AP scores outweigh Writing Placement Exam results, so if you score a 4 or 5 on the AP exam, you will still be exempt even if you place into Basic Writing or College Writing through the Writing Placement Exam.
+AP scores outweigh Writing Placement Exam results, so if you score a 4 or 5 on the AP exam, you will still be exempt even if you place into Writing, Identity, and Power or College Writing through the Writing Placement Exam.

 My score is 0 out of 6.
 What does that mean?